MagicCube/mxframework-core/about.md

 ---
 layout: document
 title: About
-description: About MXFramework and me
+description: About MXFramework and me.
 group: navigation
 weight: 9
 ---